 4 hours per meeting (varies depending on the time of year), and homework in between sessions.
 Students are also invited to give back to the community by participating in Powered by YEAH events.

 Haas students (undergraduate, MBA and PhD students) as well as Cal and other college or university students, and local business professionals.

-January through March For more information, contact Lucas Abbott, High School Program Director
+January through March For more information, contact Lucas Abbott, YEAH's Director